ELC/elc.github.io-content/blog/2023-how-to-learn-python.md

-Title: ANGEL - An oppinionated guide on how to learn programming (focusing on Python)
+Title: ANGEL - An Oppinionated Guide on how to Learn Programming (focusing on Python)
 Date: 2023-07-22
 Category: Programming
 Tags: Python, learning